Nezahualcoyotl (tlatoani): The reconquest of Texcoco

-Legal system and punishments
+Legal system

 According to Motolinia, Nezahualcoyotl practiced his strict laws judiciously and imposed them on all his subjects.
-He killed four of his sons for their sexual relationships with his concubines.
-Conquered cities paid tribute that was distributed among three kings.
-Fourteen cities were under Nezahualcoyotl, including Otompan, Huexotla, Coatlichan, Chimalhuacan, Tepetlaoztoc, Chiauhtla, Tezoyucan, Teotihuacan, Acolman, Tepechpan, Chiconauhlt, Xicotepec, Cuauhchinanco, and Tulantzino.
+He purportedly killed four of his sons for their sexual relationships with his concubines.
+Cities conquered by the Aztec Empire paid tribute that was distributed among three kings.
+Fourteen cities in the region of Acolhuacan were under Nezahualcoyotl, including Otompan, Huexotla, Coatlichan, Chimalhuacan, Tepetlaoztoc, Chiauhtla, Tezoyucan, Teotihuacan, Acolman, Tepechpan, Chiconauhtlan, Xicotepec, Cuauhchinanco, and Tulantzino.

-Nezahualcoyotl adopted the Mexica legal system into his empire to help in the reconstruction of his city.
-There were eighty laws that he enacted; among them were laws about crime and punishment including treason, robbery, adultery, homosexuality, homicide, alcohol abuse, misuse of inheritances, and military misconduct.
+Nezahualcoyotl, himself half Mexica, adopted the Mexica religious and legal systems in Acolhuacan to help in the reconstruction of his city.
+Motolinia claims he enacted some eighty laws addressing issues such as treason, robbery, adultery, homicide, alcohol abuse, misuse of inheritances, and military misconduct.
 The Mapa Quinatzin depicts the hanging of a robber for stealing or breaking into a house.
-In cases of military misconduct, for example those soldiers who did not follow orders or killed captives, the condemned were hanged or beheaded.
-Nobles were not immune to such punishments.

 Achievements

 Revered as a sage and poet-king, Nezahualcoyotl gathered a group of followers called the tlamatini, generally translated as "wise men".
 These men were scholars, artists, musicians and sculptors who pursued their art in the court of Texcoco.

 Nezahualcoyotl is credited with cultivating what came to be known as Texcoco's Golden Age, which brought the rule of law, scholarship and artistry to the city and set high standards that influenced surrounding cultures.
 Nezahualcoyotl designed a code of law based on the division of power, which created the councils of finance, war, justice and culture (the last actually called the "Council of Music").
-Under his rule Texcoco flourished as the intellectual center of the Triple Alliance and was home to an extensive library that, tragically, did not survive the Spanish conquest.
+Under his rule, Texcoco flourished as the intellectual center of the Triple Alliance and was home to an extensive library that did not survive the Spanish conquest.
 He also established an academy of music and welcomed worthy entrants from all regions of Mesoamerica.

-Texcoco has been called "the Athens of the Western World"—to quote the historian Lorenzo Boturini Bernaducci.
+Texcoco has been called "the Athens of the Western World", to quote the historian Lorenzo Boturini Bernaducci.
 Indeed, the remains of hilltop gardens, sculptures and a massive aqueduct system show the impressive engineering skills and aesthetic appreciation of his reign.

-Many believe, however, that of all the creative intellects nurtured by this Texcocan "Athens," by far the greatest belonged to the king himself.
+Many believe, however, that of all the creative intellects nurtured by this Texcocan "Athens", by far the greatest belonged to the king himself.
 He is considered one of the great designers and architects of the pre-Hispanic era.
 He is said to have personally designed the "albarrada de Nezahualcoyotl" ("dike of Nezahualcoyotl") to separate the fresh and brackish waters of Lake Texcoco, a system that was still in use over a century after his death.